parkjumsun/Containership-superRepo/README.md

 users don't have to know container network(=docker network) because of group system(=network abstraction system). they only need to know following information.
 1. Containers of same group can communicate with each other
-2. To connect containers of different group, they can request our system
+2. To connect containers of different group, they can request to our system

 The diagram below represents the conceptual overview of our project.